Sustainable psychotherapy means looking after the planet in personal therapy

 Private Therapy, Globalisation and Counselling Relationships

 To find a private therapist is to be in a privileged position.
 Most people in the world, particularly those living in countries where there are bigger differences between the rich and the poor, do not have the opportunity to have regular psychotherapy or counselling.
 But online therapy is a practical way to acknowledge that we are part of the web of life.
-Our relationship to energy, technology and the natural environment is important and so is the way we are connected to others.
+Our relationship to energy, technology and the natural environment is important and so is the way we connect with others.

 Contact me now and ask me any questions you have.
-If you are interested in a Skype appointment over webcam or instant message, I would be happy to send you further details of how the appointments work, my fees and availability for your location.
+If you are interested in an appointment over webcam or phone, I would be happy to send you further details of how the appointments work, my fees and availability for your location.
 Please let me know your nearest large town and country so I can provide the fees in the appropriate currency and availability for your timezone.

 How green is your therapy?